IPA’s, pilsners, stouts, hefeweizens, lambics, dunkels, and porters…

 English Bitter Ale

-For all of you English bartenders out there, this one’s for you… The infamous English Bitter Ale served warm, richly colored & flavored, and I’ve heard many a drinker describe them as a full and hearty meal.
+For all of you English bartenders out there, this one’s for you… The infamous English Bitter Ale.
+Served warm, rich in color and flavor, I’ve heard many a drinker describe them as a full and hearty meal.

-Their colors can vary from gold to copper, they’re low in carbonation (which makes them taste flat to a regular lager drinker), they’re low in alcohol (around 4% ABV), but they’re full in flavor.
+English Bitter ales can vary in color from gold to copper.
+They are low in carbonation (which makes them taste flat to a regular lager drinker) and in alcohol (around 4% ABV), but they’re full in flavor.

 There are so many different styles and flavors of Belgian ales that they deserve an entire category of their own.
 Fruit beers, spiced ales, brown ales, pale ales, hoppy ales, Saisons, farmhouse ales, etc. Belgian ales are fascinating AND confusing!

-They’re flavors, colors, ABV% and aromas vary so much that there’s no point in even trying to establish some form of generalizations.
+They’re flavor, color, ABV and aroma vary so much that there’s no point in even trying to establish some form of generalization.
 And yet, there’s something about their beers that somewhat resemble each other.

 Whether that’s got to do with the strands of yeast they use, their acidity, their lack of excessive hops, or something else entirely, there’s definitely something that binds them together.